 Most business owners will run into a situation where they need to display their logo in only one color, whether this is due to the limitations of the printing method or even budgeting.

 It’s important to have a logo that doesn’t rely on color to distinguish different design elements so that the brand’s identity remains intact even when one color is used.

 Your logo fits in any format

 It’s almost impossible to design a logo that is the perfect shape for every situation, so brands often create two different versions of the logo: horizontal and vertical.

-The horizontal logo, which is considered the “standard” format, can be used on anything from web banners to promotional pens while a vertical or “stacked” version can be used on signage and social media avatars.
+The horizontal logo, which is considered the “standard” format, can be used on anything from web banners to promotional pens.
+In contrast, a vertical or “stacked” version can be used on signage and social media avatars.

 Your logo can be printed on different mediums

-Though it may be tempting to use complicated images, gradients, and effects on a logo that looks great on a computer screen, it is important for a business owner to remember that their logo should be usable in the physical world just as much as the digital.
+Though it may be tempting to use complicated images, gradients, and effects on a logo that looks great on a computer screen, a business owner needs to remember that their logo should be usable in the physical world just as much as the digital.